bbye98/mdhelper/lib/openmm-ic-plugin/README.md

        make install
        make PythonInstall

-   The plugin will be installed as the `opemm-ic` Python package, which can be imported using `import openmm_ic`.
+   The plugin will be installed as the `openmm-ic` Python package, which can be imported using `import openmm_ic`.

 Python API